Tswagerman/project_mlops/reports/README.md

 > **How did you configure experiments?
 Did you make use of config files?
 Explain with coding examples of how you would**
 > **run a experiment.**
 Yes, hydra package was used and thus a config folder was made including different experiment yaml files along with a default one.
+Hyperparameters such as epochs, learning rate and scheduler_steps were included in those.

 ### Question 13

 > **Reproducibility of experiments are important.
 Related to the last question, how did you secure that no information**
 > **is lost when running experiments and that your experiments are reproducible?**
-We took advantage of Docker that,
+We used wandb to keep track of our experiments, plots etc. And hydra to keep track of our experimental params.

 ### Question 14